What Is the Average Payout for Nerve Damage After a Car Accident?

 A crucial consideration in valuing your claim is the probability of finding the other driver at fault in court.
 Some instances have obvious liability, such as when a driver is struck while stopped at a red light or parked in a parking lot.
 In other cases, particularly those involving multiple cars, liability may not be as clear.

 Proving liability is dependent on evidence.
-You must provide proof that successfully demonstrates the other driver was responsible for the car accident that resulted in your nerve injury.
+You must provide proof that demonstrates the other driver was responsible for the car accident that resulted in your nerve injury.
 Therefore, the stronger your evidence, the higher your compensation is likely to be.
-An attorney will know how to determine liability in a car accident.
+An attorney can help explain how to determine liability in a car accident and whether another driver, rideshare driver, commercial vehicle operator, or uninsured motorist may be legally responsible.

 Amount of Insurance Coverage